FaizanMughal/flak_m/Readme.md

    even fix this)
  - Biorifle sludge doesn't handle 3d floors (especially sloped ones) properly.
-   This is due to the unavailability of 3D floor data on ZScript and will be fixed once 3D floors are exported to scripting
+   This is due to the unavailability of 3D floor data on ZScript and will be fixed once 3D floors are exported to scripting (still waiting on that PR)

 ## Known bugs that are not this mod's fault